tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-service-sas.md

 For example, if you specify the `rsct=binary` query parameter on a shared access signature that's created with version 2013-08-15 or later, the `Content-Type` response header is set to `binary`.
 This value overrides the `Content-Type` header value that's stored for the blob for a request that uses this shared access signature only.

 If you create a shared access signature that specifies response headers as query parameters, you must include them in the string-to-sign that's used to construct the signature string.
-For more information, see the [Construct the signature string](#construct-the-signature-string) section later in this article.
+For more information, see the "[Construct the signature string](#construct-the-signature-string)" section later in this article.
 For additional examples, see [Service SAS examples](Service-SAS-Examples.md).

 ### Specify the table name (Table Storage only)